a minimalist baby registry for small space living

 Before I jump in, I want to quickly offer a couple of tips when registering for a baby:

-2. Ask for what you want — If you’re like me, you might have a little bit of trouble adding pricier items to your registry list.
+If you’re like me, you might have a little bit of trouble adding pricier items to your registry list.
 It might feel like too big of an ask.
-Here’s the reality though: your family or friends might all chip in to buy you the stroller of your dreams!
+But here’s the truth: your family or friends might all chip in to buy you the stroller of your dreams!
 Or they’ll give you gift cards to help offset the cost.
 “Worst” case scenario, you can use your registry completion discount on the expensive gear.
 We bought our Uppababy Cruz stroller with our registry discount and with lots of gift cards our friends and family generously gave us.
 It was something we really, really wanted and was totally worth the investment.
 All that to say, ask for the items you want!

 This list is a compilation of what I registered for the first time around, what we ended up buying after our firstborn, plus the items I knew I wanted for our second baby.
-I focused our registries on covering the first six months of needs, though some items are things we’re still using two+ years later!
-Everything is broken down by category here and I even made a handy checklist you can download by signing up for my monthly newsletter!
+I focused our registries on covering the first six months of needs, though some items are things we’re still using years later!
+Everything is broken down by category to keep it simple.

-Car Seat — Whether you opt for a convertible car seat or an infant car seat, this is an absolute necessity.
+Car Seat — Whether you opt for a convertible or an infant car seat, this is an absolute necessity.
 Because babies sleep so much, I really liked having an infant car seat that I could pop in and out of the car without risking my baby waking up in the transfer out of the car.
-We picked one from Maxi Cosi that’s compatible with our Uppababy stroller and loved it for our first two kids, but finally opted for the Uppababy Mesa infant seat with our third child.
+We picked one from Maxi Cosi that was compatible with our Uppababy stroller and loved it for our first two kids, but finally opted for the Uppababy Mesa infant seat with our third child.
 My biggest recommendation after three kids is to buy a travel system from one brand, if possible.
 Adapters are great, but the convenience of not having to worry about adapters was wonderful and made me wish I had gone with the Uppababy car seat from the start.
-We got about a year of use out of the infant car seat before we got a convertible one that will grow with Izzy.
-If you have two cars, my extra tip is to get two car seat bases (or two convertible car seats) so you don’t have to worry about properly installing the car seat every time you switch vehicles.
+We got about a year of use out of the infant car seat before purchasing a convertible one to grow with our kids.
+If you have two cars, my extra tip is to get two car seat bases (or two convertible car seats) so you don’t have to worry about properly installing the car seat whenever you switch vehicles.

-Stroller— We registered for and bought our Uppababy Cruz stroller with lots of Amazon gift cards and honestly, it has been worth every penny!
+Stroller— We registered for and bought our Uppababy Cruz stroller with lots of Amazon gift cards, and honestly, it was worth every penny!
 I wrote a review of our Uppababy stroller four years later because I truly love it and have sung its praises to all my mama friends.
-If you’re able, I highly recommend going to a store like BuyBuyBaby or Nordstrom and testing out the strollers you have your eye on.
-See how wide the stroller is, how heavy it is, and if it maneuvers well in a store.
-A stroller is likely something you’ll use a ton in the first years, so this is a place to invest, in my opinion.
-One thing I do wish we thought about more is opting for a double stroller from the get-go.
+If you’re able, I highly recommend going to a store like Nordstrom and testing out the strollers you have your eye on.
+It can be helpful to get a feel for how wide the stroller is, how heavy it is, and if it maneuvers well in a store.
+A stroller is something you’ll use a lot in the first years, so this is a place to invest, in my opinion.
+Something I wish we had considered is opting for a double stroller from the get-go.
 We always knew we wanted to have our kids relatively close in age, so I wish we had opted for the Uppababy Vista back then.
 If you also know you’ll want your kiddos close in age, I’d recommend buying a double stroller the first time around so you don’t have to upgrade later.

 Diaper Backpack— I can’t recommend a diaper backpack enough!
 Opt for one that keeps its shape well and that isn’t too, too big.
-Also, don’t feel the need to get a diaper backpack from a brand specializing in baby products.
+I love leather backpacks as diaper bags because of their lasting quality.
+Also!
+Don’t feel like you have to get a diaper backpack from a brand specializing in baby products.
 I’ve found that even an inexpensive backpack works really well as a diaper bag!
-It just needs to be able to hold the essentials!
+It just needs to be able to hold the essentials.

 Changing Mat — An easy-to-clean changing mat that won’t stain at the first blowout is a must!
 I can’t recommend the changing pads from Gathre enough.
 They have a cult internet following for a reason.
 Not only are they super functional, they’re also just so pretty.
 I love the color options of these mats, but more importantly, I love how easy they are to clean.
 I opted for the Micro+ size and it’s been a great purchase.
 I still use my mat every day for diaper changes with my toddler.

-Ring Sling — I love baby wearing and I really love how quick the ring sling is for getting set up.
-I used Wildbird ring slings with Izzy and will use them again with baby girl.
+Ring Sling — I love baby wearing, and I especially love ring slings because of how quickly you can get a baby settled into one.
+I used the same Wildbird ring sling with all three of my children; that’s how wonderful the quality is!
 There is a learning curve to the ring sling, but once I got the hang of it, it was awesome.
 I also like how a sling can function as a nursing cover or extra blanket in a pinch!

 BABY CLOTHES

-How many clothes you register for will one hundred percent depend on what your laundry situation is.
+How many clothes you register for will one hundred percent depend on your laundry situation.

-7-14 Bodysuits — The season will affect whether you want more short sleeve or long sleeve bodysuits, but it’s always a good idea to have a mix!
+7-14 Bodysuits — The season will affect whether you want more short-sleeved or long-sleeved bodysuits, but it’s always a good idea to have a mix!
+I especially love the wrapover bodysuit style because it’s so much easier to get them on (and off) of baby.

 7-14 Leggings — Again, depending on the season, you’ll want more pants than shorts or vice versa.
 But it’s a good idea to get a few neutral bottoms that will go with any of the bodysuits you have.

-2 Cardigans — Babies can’t quite regulate their body temperature when they’re born.
-I’ve found having a few cardigans for layering helpful for managing temperature changes between the outdoors and indoors.
+2 Cardigans — Newborns can’t quite regulate their body temperature so I’ve found having a few cardigans for layering helpful for managing temperature changes between the outdoors and indoors.

-2 Booties — To be perfectly honest, I think Izzy went a barefoot for a lot of his first six months because he was a spring baby.
-Socks were nice to have on hand but definitely weren’t necessary during the hot summer months.
-I’ll be trying out these fleece booties that are supposed to stay on baby’s feet, so we’ll see how those work for my fall baby!
+2 Booties — To be perfectly honest, I think Izzy went barefoot for a lot of his first six months because he was a spring baby.
+Socks were nice to have on hand but weren’t necessary during the hot summer months.
+I used these fleece booties for my girls during the winter since they were both born in September.

 SLEEP

-Crib — We opted for the Babyletto Gelato Mini Crib because we were living in such a tiny space when I first got pregnant and I’m excited to be using it again for baby #2!
-We shared a room with our son until he was two (not for any reason other than we lived in a studio then a one bedroom apartment) and having a smaller crib was really helpful for our small space life.
-A full size crib will last you a while, but we got a solid year and a half of use out of the mini crib before Izzy got to be too big for it!
+Crib — We opted for the Babyletto Gelato Mini Crib because we were living in such a tiny space when I first got pregnant, and I’m excited to be using it again for baby #2!
+We shared a room with our son until he was two (not for any reason other than we lived in a studio, then a one-bedroom apartment), and having a smaller crib was really helpful for our small space life.
+If I’d known about the Stokke Crib back then, I would have invested in it so we could have a long-term bed for our son.

-4 Crib Sheets — If yo’re looking for simple mini crib sheets, I can’t recommend the ones from TL Care enough.
-They have a good variety of colors but of course my favorite ones are the ecru and white sheets.
-They’re easy to care for, hold up well in the wash, and they offer mini and standard crib sizes.
+4 Crib Sheets — If you’re looking for simple mini crib sheets, I can’t recommend the ones from TL Care enough.
+They have a good variety of colors, they’re easy to care for, hold up well in the wash, and they offer mini and standard crib sizes.

 Sound Machine/Night Light — One of the things I thought we could get away with not having was a sound machine.
 I was wrong.
-We quickly realized that living in an old apartment in the heart of a city meant we absolutely needed something to drown out the train and sirens and occasionally loud neighbors.
-We also noticed that turning our bedside lamps on in the middle of the night was disrupting not just our baby’s sleep, but our own!
-We ended up buying the Hatch Rest light for Izzy and still love it!
-We love it so much, we registered for the newer Hatch Rest+ this time.
-The upgrades include a time display plus a WiFi enabled audio monitor.
-I’m a fan of products that serve multiple purposes, so we’ll be using this Hatch Rest+ to help me monitor baby girl while she naps in her crib.
+We quickly realized that living in an old apartment in the heart of a city meant we absolutely needed something to drown out the train and sirens, and occasionally loud neighbors.
+We ended up buying the Hatch Rest light for Izzy and use one to this day.
+We did have to buy a newer generation by our third child, but the Hatch is worth it, in my opinion!

 5-7 Nursing Bras — If you plan on nursing, you’ll need a stash of nursing bras.
-I really like the crossover style of nursing bra because there are no clips plus they’re comfortable enough to lounge and sleep in during those first weeks at home.
-Eventually, I opted for bralettes from True and Co that aren’t technically nursing bras but still worked really well for nursing.
+I love the crossover style of nursing bra because there are no clips, plus they’re comfortable enough to lounge or sleep in during those first weeks at home.
+Eventually, I opted for bralettes from True and Co that aren’t technically nursing bras but still worked well for nursing.

 10 Nursing Pads — For the leaks that happen in between nursing sessions, I like reusable pads.
 They’re more comfortable, more discreet, and (bonus!) better for the environment.
 Five pairs is probably a good amount to start with to save your tops.

-Nursing Pillow + 2 Covers — Another thing I discovered while visiting with the lactation consultant was how helpful a nursing pillow was.
-My initial plan was to use my vast collection of throw pillows but there’s something to be said about nursing pillows, whether it’s the My Brest Friend or the Boppy.
+Nursing Pillow + 2 Covers — I realized how helpful a nursing pillow was after visiting with a lactation consultant.
+My initial plan was to use my vast collection of throw pillows, but there’s something to be said about nursing pillows, whether it’s the My Brest Friend or the Boppy.
 I opted for the Boppy because I could also use it to help with tummy time and to prop Izzy up as he learned to sit, but the My Brest Friend is way more sturdy and supportive.
-I received a new cover for my Boppy this time and I’ll be buying the waterproof cover to help keep it clean and cute.
+I received a new cover for my Boppy this time.

 8-10 Burp Cloths — After a feeding comes the burping and usually, some spit up.
-You can use extra muslin or flannel swaddles as burp cloths but I liked having dedicated burp cloths.
-We’ll be using burp cloths from Comfy Cubs and as silly as it sounds, I can’t wait!
+You can use extra muslin or flannel swaddles as burp cloths, but I liked having dedicated burp cloths.
+We used burp cloths from Comfy Cubs.
 I’m currently obsessed with gauzy textured cotton and these are so pretty and soft.
 They’ve already gone through the wash and held up well, too!

 4 Bottles — Although I plan on exclusively breastfeeding, I know it’s a good idea to have a few bottles on hand.
 First, we never know what our breastfeeding journey will look like.
 Second, having bottles will make it easier to think about leaving my baby for a couple of hours.
-I’ve opted for the Como Tomo silicone bottles and had good luck using them with my son, so we’ll be trying those again for baby girl.
-If you’ll be bottle feeding, you’ll definitely need more than four bottles and it’s also a good idea to have one or two bottles from different brands to see what works best for baby.
+I opted for the Como Tomo silicone bottles and had good luck using them with all three of my kids.

 DIAPERING